christoskaramou/PhasmaEngine/README.md

-# VulkanMonkey3D
+# PhasmaEngine

-VulkanMonkey3D is intended as a project for learning 3D graphics and techniques, using the Vulkan API.
-Until now these are the most important features VulkanMonkey3D has:
+PhasmaEngine is intended as a project for learning 3D graphics and techniques, using Vulkan and DirectX12 API.
+Until now these are the most important features PhasmaEngine has:

 * Deffered Rendering
 * Physical Based Rendering